opengisch/QField-docs/documentation/get-started/concepts.en.md

 These principles have so far informed our development and design of QField, and will continue to do so in the future.
 In the last few years, QField has proved to be the fieldworker's best friend and continues to evolve with new features handling an even broader range of needs.

+## Cloud and Offline Transfer

+Via the [QFieldSync](../get-started/tutorials/get-started-qfs.md) Plugin for QGIS, you can transfer your ready QGIS project to QField manually through a cable or through [QFieldCloud](../get-started/tutorials/get-started-qfc.md#get-started-with-qfieldcloud), the cloud service for smooth synchronization, especially when working in teams.

 ## Mode based